-I didn't think people were really lying when they said I was pretty too.
-They just wouldn't have necessarily said it without noticing Jenny first.
+I didn't think people were really lying when they said I was pretty, they just wouldn't have necessarily said it without noticing Jenny first.
 I was just sort of pretty.
 I blended in with most other girls.
 Jenny stood out.
-She was the one people - mostly boys, looked at all the time.
+She was the one people, mostly boys, looked at all the time.

 I never cared before.
 She was my sister and I loved her.
 I didn't care that she was prettier than me.

 But now I cared.

 How could they do this to me?
 It was no great secret that I'd always loved John.
 Sure maybe I didn't go announcing it in front of him, but could he be that stupid not to have figured it out by now?